Fak3R/usb-elrs-sim-receiver/README.md

 The device appears on the computer as:

-- a USB HID joystick / gamepad
+  * a USB HID joystick / gamepad
+  * an optional USB HID keyboard output
-- a USB Serial configuration interface
+  * a USB Serial configuration interface

 ---